HazyResearch/ukb-cardiac-mri/README.md

 ## IV.
 Segmenting and Localizing the Aortic Valve

 ### Preprocessing UKBB MRI Data
 All models above assume 32x32 - 48x48 input image size.
 Localizing MRIs to the just include the aortic valve can be done heuristically and acheive ~98% accuracy.
+(This step is not required for the synthetic data.)

 This will segment all patients: